Faulty-Windows/WindowsFacts/README.md

-- 👋 Hi, I’m @WindowsFacts
+- 👋 Hi, I’m Faulty Windows!
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on windows 12
+- 💞️ I’m looking forward to recreate windows bloatware edition to windows 11 clean edition
-- 📫 How to reach me?
-You can't 😅
+- 📫 How to reach me? discordmeow28@gmail.com

 <!---
 WindowsFacts/WindowsFacts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.